 white and silver chair beside clear drinking glass on glass table

-The foot-in-door technique is a persuasion tactic in which a person who wants to influence another through the use of requests or demands.
+The foot-in-door technique is a persuasion tactic in which a person wants to influence another through the use of requests or demands.
 Starts with small requests and then follows up later with larger ones.
 This technique works by first allowing the person to get used to saying yes.
-Then gradually increasing the size of those requests until they are satisfied with whatever it is you want them to do.
-The foot-in-the-door technique is also referred to as “foot-in-the-door phenomenon” or “door-in-the-face technique”
+Then gradually increase the size of those requests until they are satisfied with whatever it is you want them to do.
+The foot-in-the-door technique is also referred to as the “foot-in-the-door phenomenon” or “door-in-the-face technique”.

 Obtain agreement to a large request by first obtaining agreement to a modest request.